dergigi/dergigi.github.io/contact.md

 [^fn-matrix]: I'm `@dergigi:matrix.org` on matrix.

-[^fn-nostr]: I'm also on nostr as `6b0d4c8d9dc59e110d380b0429a02891f1341a0fa2ba1b1cf83a3db4d47e3964` but it's very early days, so don't expect (a) nostr to work and (b) me to check my DMs there all too often.
-If your client supports the npub format the hex key above converts to this: `npub1dvx5ervack0pzrfcpvzzngpgj8cngxs052apk88c8g7mf4r789jqf2w0r9`
+[^fn-nostr]: I'm also on nostr as `npub1dergggklka99wwrs92yz8wdjs952h2ux2ha2ed598ngwu9w7a6fsh9xzpc` but it's very early days, so don't expect (a) nostr to work and (b) me to check my DMs there all too often.
+If your client doesn't support the npub format the key above in hex is: `6e468422dfb74a5738702a8823b9b28168abab8655faacb6853cd0ee15deee93`

 [telegram]: https://t.me/dergigi